walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 * Something related to Pepper
 * my own personal life narrative and career path a la speaking in code
 * professional imposter syndrome - where did it start?
-* Scaffolded approach to digital humanities professional development - For interested students, a good exercise as you plan out your own professional development journey would be to look at positions out there at institutions you follow.
-How would you plot these positions on a breadth/depth axis?

-* DH grant applications as an act of imagination
-* Finalize the posts about applying for our fellowships
-* Teaching to learn - DH workshops as an exercise in
+* Teaching to learn - DH workshops as an exercise in - going to be covered by the Praxis JITP article

 **From the Year of Book Blogging**

-Note that some of these topics below are elsewhere above or things that you've already done!

 1. Where does DH teaching happen?
     2. Where does infrastructural change happen?